Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 - "metaQUAST can generate additional information in a report which can be used to identify misassemblies"
 ---

-## Why QC an metagenome assembly?
+## Why QC a metagenome assembly?

-We do metagenomics to characterise the taxonomic, metabolic or functional composition of the communities that we study.
-Assessing the quality of the metagenome assembly is important to shape the confidence we have in our results and conclusions.
-It also allows us to check the effect of our efforts to improve the draft assembly with long read polihsing and short read polishing.
+We now have a polished assembly.
+The next thing to do is to perform quality control (QC) checks to make sure we can be confident in our results and conclusions about the taxonomic, metabolic or functional composition of the communities that we are studying.
+This also allows us to check whether our efforts to improve the assembly with polishing were successful.

-The quality of metagenome assemblies is typically lower than it is for single genome assemblies.
+The quality of metagenome assemblies is typically lower than it is for single genome assemblies due to the use of long reads.

 In this episode we explain what is meant by assembly quality and how to examine and compare the quality of your metagenome assemblies using `seqkit stats` and [MetaQUAST](http://quast.sourceforge.net/metaquast)

 ## What do we mean by assembly quality?
+There are several variables that affect assembly quality.
+Let's go over them in more detail.

 ### Contiguity